HowestX/howestx-docs/final.md

 Less and Sass serve the same purpose, and have similar features, but are not compatible.
 Sass is mostly used in the Ruby world, Less is mostly used in the node.js world.

+#### SSH

+Secure Shell, or SSH, is a protocol for connecting to remote computers.
+It's also commonly used for connecting to remote git repositories.
+SSH is an encrypting protocol that can make use of both cryptographic keys and passwords.

 #### Vagrant

 The goal of Vagrant in the edX project is to give all developers the same development environment.
 It does this through the use of virtual machines: Vagrant is  a wrapper around a VM provider backend.
 For the edX platform, the VirtualBox backend is used.